mak-gitdev/HA_enoceanmqtt/README.md

 # Additional Information

 The [Wiki](https://github.com/mak-gitdev/HA_enoceanmqtt/wiki) page is filled with useful information.
-A discussion panel is also available.
+A [discussion](https://github.com/mak-gitdev/HA_enoceanmqtt/discussions) panel is also available.
 Do not hesitate to read it and use it.
+You can also take a closer look at the work in progress on this [page](https://github.com/users/mak-gitdev/projects/1).